ramcarreno/chatscroll/README.md

 # ChatScroll 🗣️📜

-**ChatScroll** is a lightweight dashboard for analyzing WhatsApp chats.
+**ChatScroll** is a dashboard app for analyzing WhatsApp chats.
 It parses a previously exported `.txt` chat file and shows stats for the whole chat and individual users.
 It also includes a search functionality and local LLM support via Ollama, so you can ask any questions about your chat—and all completely offline, meaning **your data stays in your device**!